eplcord/epl/README.md

     WebMs will not be processed at all yet, this will be fixed soon
   * Clips (which are sent via attachments) are also not supported
   * All the other attachment types work fine in my testing
-  * Deletion is not yet possible but that'll be done like tomorrow
   * Unused file eviction will be added later
 * Mobile support
   * Turns out its incredibly easy to get the React Native Discord client to change its endpoints